 Now all of this information is fine and dandy, but we have told customers this and they still request for us to do a job anyway, just to get them by, or to make the house last through winter because they are selling in the spring.
 There are plenty of reasons a homeowner might not care if the roof lasts 10 years or 25 years.

 So if we can sell the work for more money, and the customer doesn’t care, why wouldn’t we do it?

 The answer is simple – Integrity.

 We want to run our company with the kind of integrity that money cannot sway us from, and that requires forethought and planning.
 This is why we hire, train and manage our staff with the expectations that this is seasonal work.
 We seek out team members that are looking for a trade that can work with their winter careers.
 This way we provide stable, secure work, for happy paying customers, during their winter jobs slow times, we have a pre-agreed upon time to end the season, so they can provide reliable start times to their winter employers.

 This means we can retain our staff, they know where they are working in the summer, and we know that they are not going to resent the job for not providing for them in the winter time.
 We know that we can stay profitable, and busy, and accountable to our 10 year workmanship guarantee until our last day of work.

-We know that in 10 years, many home owners will still have their paper work from their roofing company for warranty purposes.
+We know that in 10 years, many homeowners will still have saved the paperwork from their roofing company for warranty purposes.
 When issues arise they can brush the dust off, and neighbours will discuss who did their roofs.
 We don’t always get every home in a given neighbourhood, but we know that 10 years from now, our customers will have the bragging rights of trouble free home ownership because of the work we left behind.